UNINETTSigma2/documentation/jobs/jobtypes.md

 specify how many tasks should run per node and how many CPUs should be used by each task.

+If more than 32 nodes is needed, and the application in question can actually scale more than 32 nodes, please send a request to <support@metacenter.no>.

 All normal jobs gets exclusive access to whole nodes (all CPUs and memory).
 If a job tries to use more (resident) memory than is configured on the nodes, it will be killed.
 Currently, this limit is 60 GiB, *but it can change*.
 The